Dzhankoi railway station

-Dzhankoi railway station (Джанкой, Джанкой, Canköy) is a station in Dzhankoi, one of the biggest railway stations of Crimea, a territory recognized by a majority of countries as part of Ukraine, but de facto under control and administration of Russia.
+Dzhankoi railway station (Джанкой, Джанкой, Canköy) is in Dzhankoi, northern Crimea, and is one of the biggest railway stations of Crimea, a territory recognized by a majority of countries as part of Ukraine, but de facto under control and administration of Russia.

 History

-The station opened in 1874 in the route Melitopol — Simferopol.
-In 1892, the station became a hub.

-The railway junction was twice destroyed during the Civil and Great Patriotic wars.
+The station opened on the Melitopol–Simferopol rail line in 1874.
+It became a hub in 1892.
+The railway junction was twice destroyed, during the Russian Civil War and Great Patriotic War.

-In 2006-2007 the station was renovated and divided into two parts: the commuter station and the main.
-Suburban station was built from scratch using high platforms (to stop the trains) and turnstile system.
-After the reconstruction of the building and the area of the main station — the place has become popular among residents.
+In 2006–2007 the station was renovated and divided into two parts: the commuter station and the main station.
+The suburban station was built from scratch using high platforms (to stop the trains) and turnstile system.
+After the reconstruction of the building and the area of the main station, the place has become popular with residents.

-As of 26 March 2014 Dzhankoi was one of two (along with Sevastopol) stations of the Crimea Railway, which used an automated system of control over fares.
+As of 26 March 2014 Dzhankoi was one of two stations (along with Sevastopol) of the Crimea Railway that used an automated system of control over fares.